 Broken Jaw Overview

 A broken jaw (or mandibular fracture) is a common facial injury.
 Only the nose is broken more frequently.
 A broken jaw is the tenth most common fractured bone in the human body.
-Fractures (these are breaks in the bone) are generally the result of a direct force or trauma to the jawbone.
+Fractures (breaks in the bone) are generally the result of a direct force or trauma to the jawbone.

 - The jawbone, or mandible, is the largest and main bone of the lower part of the face.
 The chief areas of the mandible bone are the body (chin out to the jaw angle) and the 2 upward branches, called the rami.

 - Men are about 3 times more likely than women to sustain a broken jaw.
-Those aged 20-29 years are the most common group affected.
+Those ages 20 to 29 are the most common group affected.

 Broken Jaw Causes

 - Sports-related injuries

 - The most common symptom is jaw pain.

 - You may feel that your teeth do not fit together correctly (this is called a malocclusion).
 You may be unable to open your jaw all the way, have problems speaking, or notice swelling of the jaw.